 "Marking the target," Torra intoned, tapping the cone's radar blip; it lit up with a flag and a label.

 Ken studied the camera display, then reached over and zoomed back out.
 "It's pretty close to the main orbiting mass.
+I feel a bit wary of flying Mercurand in close enough to retrieve it.
 I can dodge the bigger rocks, but there's a God-awful amount of fine dust between us and it.
 I'll bet some of that dust is electrically charged, too, which means it'll be sucked in by the drogue.
 We'd have to retract the drogue before we got close, or risk clogging the intake."

 Jennifer piped in, "Could we reconfigure the slug launcher to work as a magnetic snare?"